azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/04-monitoring-k8s.md

 4. Add K8s Monitoring Dashboard to Grafana
     * After the datasource has been added, it is now time to add a dashboard.
 Grafana dashboards can be shared on Grafana.com.
 Go to import dashboards via the menu in the top left.
+    * Note: You will need to clone the the lab repo locally (https://github.com/Azure/gbc-containers.git) to upload the dashboard json file.

     ![](img/8-grafana_dashboardimport.png)